samhunta/Rails-HTML5-Boilerplate-Template/README.md

 1. Removes default Prototype/Scriptaculous JavaScripts and Rails driver
 2. Downloads the latest JQuery Rails driver and places into the javascripts folder
 3. Downloads HTML5 Boilerplate assets: JavaScripts, Stylesheets, icons, .htaccess, etc.
+4. Creates an empty application.css and then adds to it an @import to import the scaffold.css.
-4. Replaces the <i>contents</i> of default application.html.erb layout with the contents of HTML5 boilerplate's index.html
+5. Replaces the <i>contents</i> of default application.html.erb layout with the contents of HTML5 boilerplate's index.html
-5. Modifies the updated application.html.erb to add back in the appropriate default Rails content
+6. Modifies the updated application.html.erb to add back in the appropriate default Rails content
-6. Updates javascript :defaults expansion to include jquery, plugins, and rails driver.
+7. Updates javascript :defaults expansion to include jquery, plugins, and rails driver.

 Rails 3.1 Version
 ================
-Comming soon...
-Current template is just a place holder.
+Comming soon with optional support to revert out CoffeeScript and SCSS changes if you so desire.

 Push Requests
 ==============